4.4 Switch Expressions and Pattern Matching (Java 14+)

 }

-Key things to note with switch expressions:
+Things to watch out for with switch expressions:

 enum Season { SPRING, SUMMER, AUTUMN, WINTER }